-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities - Governmental Funds
+SouthWest Transit Eden Prairie, Minnesota Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities - Governmental Funds Year Ended December 31, 2022 (With Comparative Totals for the Year Ended December 31, 2021)

-2021 2020 Net change in fund balances - governmental funds \$ 3,173,558 \$ 199,352 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+2022 2021 Net change in fund balances - governmental funds \$ 1,211,223 \$ 3,173,558 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current period.
-Capital outlay expenditures Depreciation expense 1,152,084 (2,279,720) 5,650,138 (2,088,024) Book value of disposed assets - (16,228) Compensated absences are recognized as paid in the governmental funds but recognized as the expense is incurred in the Statement of Activities.
-(15,010) (33,715) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-This repayment is reflected as an expenditure in the governmental funds.
-In the Statement of Net Position, this is reflected as a reduction of debt principal payable.
-Principal repayment New debt issued - 6,838,618 (5,500,000) Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the governmental funds when it is due, and thus requires the use of current financial resources.
-In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due. - 8,620 Governmental funds recognize pension contributions as expenditures at the time of payment whereas the Statement of Activities factors in items related to pensions on a full accrual perspective.
-Pension expense 235,588 (13,536) Governmental funds recognize OPEB contributions as expenditures at the time of payment whereas the Statement of Activities factors in items related to OPEB on a full accrual perspective.
-OPEB expense (14,188) (16,591) Governmental funds recognize repayment of the contract for deed as revenue at the time payment is received whereas the Statement of Activities recognized this revenue when the contract for deed originated.
-(3,460,718) Change in net position - governmental activities \$ 2,252,312 \$ 1,567,916 in Fund Balances - Budget and Actual -General Fund
+Capital outlay expenditures Depreciation expense Book value of disposed assets 3,159,222 (2,276,964) (11,320) 1,152,084 (2,279,720) Compensated absences are recognized as paid in the governmental funds but recognized as the expense is incurred in the Statement of Activities.
+41,136 (15,010) Governmental funds recognize pension contributions as expenditures at the time of payment whereas the Statement of Activities factors in items related to pensions on a full accrual perspective.
+Pension expense (168,621) 235,588 Governmental funds recognize OPEB contributions as expenditures at the time of payment whereas the Statement of Activities factors in items related to OPEB on a full accrual perspective.
+OPEB expense (19,275) (14,188) Change in net position - governmental activities \$ 1,935,401 \$ 2,252,312

+SouthWest Transit Eden Prairie, Minnesota Statement of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual -General Fund Year Ended December 31, 2022